Health services collect and hold information about patients so that they can provide better health care to patients and improve services.

 We collect and use information to allow us to plan the provision of healthcare services.
 Most of the information that we usually collect and use is anonymous.
 In some circumstances we need your explicit consent to collect your information.
 We may also ask that the information from your healthcare providers, such as your GP and hospitals, is combined and joined up in order to better support you to stay well and for us to better plan the services we buy.

 As outlined in the NHS Constitution, we are committed to protecting your rights and responsibilities as a patient.
 These include your right to confidentiality and giving you access to your health information.
-You have the right to ask whether we have access to your information, and to choose that you do not want your information managed by us for certain purposes.

 Examples of how we use your information include: